Nursing Home Abuse

 Nursing home residents are due dignity, autonomy and respect.
 If these rights are breached, the nursing home may be liable and the family has the right to sue for damages.

 Nursing homes are required to properly administer any necessary medications to the patient to ensure their continued health and safety.
 The facility may be responsible if they fail to do so.

-If a nursing home does not have the resources to provide adequate staff for the facility, overworked employees can feel the effects of increased hours and demands on their work schedule.
+If a nursing home does not have the resources to provide adequate staff for the facility, overworked employees can also feel the effects of increased hours and demands on their work schedule.
 In turn, residents may receive unacceptable care, or none at all.

-If a member of the facility’s staff is not thoroughly screened for criminal history or past abuse, the home may be liable for hiring the employee if they neglect or abuse a patient.
+If a member of the facility’s staff is not thoroughly screened for criminal history or past abuse, the home may also be liable for hiring the employee if they neglect or abuse a patient.